 Also, yogurt contains excellent immune-boosting and anti-inflammatory properties which make it essential to include it in your child's diet during winter, a season of frequent visits to the pediatrician.

 Probiotic foods like yogurt provide the following benefits:

 Science advocates yogurt as a healthy food choice in all seasons.
 The immune-boosting properties of yogurt make it an ideal choice to be consumed during winter to keep common winter illnesses at bay.

-A study at the University of Vienna found people who ate yogurt daily for just two weeks raised their killer T cell count by nearly 30 per cent.
-Killer T cells is a type of white blood cells that kill cancer cells.
-Other studies have found that probiotics may also reduce the length and severity of cold.
+A study at the University of Vienna found people who ate yogurt daily for just two weeks raised their killer T cell count by nearly 30%.
+Killer T cells are a type of white blood cells that kill cancer cells.
+Other studies have found that probiotics may also reduce the length and severity of a cold.

 It is important to understand that cold and flu are not caused by cold weather or cold food.
 They are caused by viral infections of the upper respiratory tract as a result of pollutants or contaminants.
 In this case, including enough yogurt can have various health benefits such as boosting your child's immunity and warding off illnesses.